 Berries have been used for thousands of years as a medicine and food.
-But it's only recently that the main health-promoting compounds in berries were identified as anthocyanins, which are a form of flavanoids.
+But it's only recently that the main health-promoting compounds in berries were identified as anthocyanins, which are a form of flavonoids.
 The anthocyanins in bilberries are visible to the eye as blue and red pigments, and are responsible for giving them their distinctive colour.

-What are they?
+What are Bilberries?

 Bilberries contain high levels of anthocyanins which are compounds in the flavonoid family of polyphenol phytochemicals.
 These compounds are said to be responsible for various health benefits including potential improvements to cardiovascular health, glucose control and reduced inflammation by combating oxidative stress, which is particularly helpful for reducing the muscle soreness you feel after exercise.

 Bilberries are an ingredient in several of the Innermost blends: The Strong Protein, The Health Protein and The Lean Protein.
 Recommended for anyone looking to improve their overall well-being and also relieve muscle soreness after an intense bout of exercise or weight-lifting.

-- Pojer, Elisa, et al. "The case for anthocyanin consumption to promote human health: a review."
-Comprehensive Reviews in Food Science and Food Safety 12.5 (2013): 483-508.
+Pojer, E., Mattivi, F., Johnson, D., & Stockley, C. S. (2013).
+The case for anthocyanin consumption to promote human health: a review.
+Comprehensive Reviews in Food Science and Food Safety, 12(5), 483-508.
+Click here.

-- van Dam, Rob M., Nasheen Naidoo, and Rikard Landberg.
-"Dietary flavonoids and the development of type 2 diabetes and cardiovascular diseases: review of recent findings."
-Current opinion in lipidology 24.1 (2013): 25-33.
+van Dam, R. M., Naidoo, N., & Landberg, R. (2013).
+Dietary flavonoids and the development of type 2 diabetes and cardiovascular diseases: review of recent findings.
+Current opinion in lipidology, 24(1), 25-33.
+Click here.